Water Reuse

 Kitchen "black" water:

 Of all residential wastewater, that from the kitchen sink is typically the most problematic to reuse because it is relatively high in organic solids, oils, grease and soap which over time tend to seal up soil pores, preventing water from infiltrating the soil and resulting in a puddle of gray, smelly, anaerobic and potentially pathogenic water.
 For these reasons, most U.S. jurisdictions classify kitchen wastewater as blackwater.
-"Graywater" refers to wastewater other sources such as shower, bathroom sink and washing machine.
+"Graywater" refers to wastewater from other sources such as shower, bathroom sink and washing machine.

 Shower graywater:

 Our shower in Arizona is outdoors and the one we use in Oregon is semi-outdoors.
-In both, water for showering is supplied from an elevated 5 gallon bucket equipped with a flexible hose, spray nozzle and valve (for more details see our Water Use page).
-The shower floor is slatted boards (in Arizona) and 16 inch square concrete patio blocks (in Oregon).
-In both cases, the shower floor is located on top of 8x8x16 inch concrete blocks buried in the ground with the tops even with the soil surface.
+In both, water for showering is supplied from an elevated 5 gallon bucket equipped with a flexible hose, spray nozzle and valve as described on our Water Use page.
+In Arizona the shower floor is slatted boards and in Oregon is 16 inch square concrete patio blocks..

+The Oregon shower floor is located on top of 8x8x16 inch concrete blocks buried in the ground with the tops even with the soil surface.
 The blocks are installed with the cores vertical and the cores are filled with compost.
 The function of the blocks is to provide a sturdy base for the shower floor and to contain the compost.
 The function of the compost is to promote good drainage by filtering out soap, hair and other impurities before they reach the native soil.
 In use, shower wastewater passes through the slatted floor or between the patio blocks and then through the compost and into the native soil.
 To prevent the compost from eventually plugging with soap scum, etc., it is replaced once or twice each year.
-As with our mulch basin system, this one works well because of the limited amount of water that needs to be processed.
+As with our Arizona mulch basin system, this one works well because of the limited amount of water that needs to be processed.

 Oregon shower floor